ChristonCardoza/ReactJS/react_hooks/README.md

 ## useCallback
  1. useCallback us a hook that will return a memoized version of the callback function that only changes if one of the dependencies has changed
  2. It is useful when passing callbacks to optimized child component that rely on reference equality to prevent unnecessary renders
+ 3. Suppose we have one parent component having 5 child component, if any changes happens in any ofe of the child component, all of other component also ger re-render.
+ 4. we can avoild this re-render by using memo, which will not re-render a page unless any of it props or state ger changed
+ 5. When we are passing some function as props to child from parent component, if any changes happen in parent component will re-render child , Hence we need to check reference equality ie function before re-render not equal to fnction after re-render.
+So if we use memo, it cant solve the issue.
+ 6. useCallback is usefull when passing callback to optimize child componet that rely on reference equality to revent unneccessary render
+ 7. Ex:
+     ```javascript
+     const incremetAge = useCallback(()=> {
+       setAge(age +1);
+     },[age]);
+     ```

 ## useMemo
- It will cache the state value
+ 1. Suppose we have the logic to display sorted the array and display small counter value.
+ 2. For every sorting or increment page, get re-render but suppose sorting array takes 2s and increment takes 0.1s when we do increment then also it takes 2s, because of re-render of page it will again execute sorting logic wich usually takes 2s.
+ 3. Ex:
+     ```javascript
+     const isEven = useMemo(()=> {
+      let i = 0;
+      while ( i<2000) i++;
+      return count + 1;
+     },[count]);
+     ```

 ## useRef
  used to create generic conatiner that can hold mutuable value similar to instance property on class component.
 This generic conatiner doesn't causere-render when data it stores changes, at the same time it also remembers stored data even after other state variable cause the re-render of component

+## useLayoutEffect
+ 1. It is called before useEffect ie when before component start to laod (before inital render)
+ 2. useEffect called after first render of the page

+## useImperativeHandle
+ 1. Execute child logic on parent component

 ## Custom Hooks
  1. A custom Hook is basically a JavaScript function whose name starts with 'use'
  2. A custom hook can also call other Hooks if required
  3. It share the logic ie, Alernative to HOCs and Render Props